 Full Article: Recording Connection Unveils New Ableton Live Courses

-New Ableton Live courses offer Recording Connection program members a full range of instruction on trends in electronic music production, composition, sound design and more
+New Ableton Live programs offered by Recording Radio Film Connection & CASA Schools (RRFC) provide students with a full range of instruction on trends in electronic music production, composition, sound design and more.

-Los Angeles, California, July 1, 2015 – Addressing the growing popularity of EDM and other forms of electronic music production, The Recording Connection Audio Institute is unveiling a new set of courses focused on Ableton Live 9, open to all members of the Recording Connection apprenticeship program.
+Los Angeles, California, July 1, 2015 – Addressing the growing popularity of EDM and other forms of electronic music production, Recording Connection is unveiling a new set of audio courses focused on Ableton Live 9, open to all members of the Recording Connection externship/externship program.
 The courses were developed by noted audio professionals and educators Brian Jackson and Tony Grund, and are geared toward different skill levels from novice to advanced.

 Jackson states, “Recording Connection has offered plenty of courses in the past that have been of tremendous value to electronic music producers, but it has generally been through a lens of another perspective, like audio engineering, composing, or music for film.
 These new courses get right to the heart of electronic music production, and I can think of no better platform than Ableton Live to learn the fundamentals of this art form.”